-Your cryptocurrency MSB should specify its policy for currency transaction reporting in its AML Program.
+Your business should specify its policy for currency transaction reporting in its AML Program.

 CTRs fit under the umbrella of Know Your Customer/Customer Due Diligence (KYC/CDD) reporting, and as noted previously, should correspond to specific red flags designed for your surveillance and monitoring protocol for spotting suspicious activity.

 Bottom line, filing a CTR is an action you’ll have to take after specific red flags are tripped; the transaction amount that triggers the filing of a Currency Transaction Report should absolutely be included in your red flags.

 Most traditional financial institutions (like banks) use software that automatically triggers electronic CTR filing.
 If available within onboard KYC software of, say, a cryptocurrency ATM, we do advise you use it at the discretion of your BSA Compliance Officer.